-It’s easy to forget that after one has overcome any nerves involved in making their debut feature after production’s wrapped, there’s a whole new set that arrives when unveiling the film to the world as Nick Rowland was experiencing when he sat down to talk about “Calm with Horses” only hours before it premiered at the Toronto Film Festival.
+It’s easy to forget that after one has overcome any nerves involved in making their debut feature after production’s wrapped, there’s a whole new set that arrives when unveiling the film to the world as Nick Rowland was experiencing when he sat down to talk about “Shadow of Violence” only hours before it premiered at the Toronto Film Festival under the title “Calm with Horses.”

 “When you have no experience, you have an idea of how you might do things.
 But really deep down you have massive imposter syndrome and you just kind of cross your fingers and do as much preparation as you can and just see where you go,” says Rowland.
 “But you need to try and surround yourself with good actors, a good crew, and a good story and then it’s just see what people think of it.”